Cyberfort MDR overview

 In short, and as it says on the tin, we’re there to actively monitor, detect, and respond to possible threats in order to ensure that your data and assets are protected at all times in real time.

-68.5% of businesses worldwide were victims of ransomware attacks in 2021.
-And a significant number of these businesses were forced to pay out a sum agreeable to the attackers because they’d not prepared and protected their systems proactively.
+72.7% of businesses worldwide have been victims of ransomware attacks so far in 2023* And a significant number of these businesses were forced to pay out a sum agreeable to the attackers because they’d not prepared and protected their systems proactively.
 A ransomware attack, when it’s too late, is obvious.
 When your systems have been suitably tallied and the encryption process is triggered, everything is shut off.
 You’re supposed to know that you’ve got ransomware – but this only happens once the ransomware crew has decided it’s time.
 Typically, actors spend 13 days inside a compromised network before deploying the encryption process.